Cancer-Genomics-Consortium/Gene-List-Bed/README.md

 # BED File Creation Instructions

-This guide outlines the steps to create a BED file using gene information and the UCSC Genome Table Browser, followed by processing in R using the `REMP` package.
+This guide outlines the steps to create a BED file using gene information and the UCSC Genome Table Browser.

 ---